nus-cs2030s/2324-s2/docs/28-immutability.md

 Compare our new immutable approach to the two approaches above.
 The first shares all the references and is bug-prone.
 The second creates a new copy of the instance every time and is resource-intensive.
 Our third approach, using immutable classes, allows us to share all the references until we need to modify the instance, in which case we make a copy.
 Such a _copy-on-write_ semantic allows us to avoid aliasing bugs without creating excessive copies of objects.

-Note that the `final` keyword prevents assigning new value to the field.
+Note that the `final` keyword prevents assigning new values to the field.
 Unfortunately, it does not prevent the field from being mutated.
 So, to ensure that the classes we create are immutable, we have to ensure that the fields are themselves immutable.

 ## Advantages of Being Immutable